pastor-ritz/Stop-Claiming-To-Be-Ud/README.md

-I dont care if you make a FREE shit cheat but never claim its ud when you dev it and you know how pasted it is also dont try to blame it on the spoofer smh https://cdn.discordapp.com/attachments/934862397406064680/986064935660449793/unknown.png owner/dev is ofc a known paster and scammer ac#1337 also bro is trying to get members from releasing a free cheat then making it a p2c https://cdn.discordapp.com/attachments/934862397406064680/986069110590963722/unknown.png
+I dont care if you make a FREE shit cheat but never claim its ud when you dev it and you know how pasted it is also dont try to blame it on the spoofer smh https://cdn.discordapp.com/attachments/934862397406064680/986064935660449793/unknown.png owner/dev is ofc a known paster and scammer NotSimcraftLOL#0088 amd ac#1337 also bro is trying to get members from releasing a free cheat then making it a p2c https://cdn.discordapp.com/attachments/934862397406064680/986069110590963722/unknown.png